Homagn/MOVILAN/README.md

     (it should open up an ai2thor instance and run an execution of our algorithm for an instruction in ALFRED dataset)

+DEBUGGING pipeline

+For new rooms objects may not be identifiable in a map go to /ai2thor/mapper/datagen.py and follow the instructions in the end comments to generate maps and correct maps

 (ERRORS ?)
 If the display is not opening up from the docker instance (if youre using linux azure VM and docker from inside it) https://github.com/mviereck/x11docker/issues/186